ujjwalguptaofficial/mahal-doc/content/docs/basic/computed.md

 # Computed

-A computed is derived property from reactive property.
+A computed is derived property from a property.
 The computed property is automatically evaluated when the target reactive property changes.

-For making a property `computed` you will have to use decorator - `Computed` which will take the list of reactive props to depend on.
+For making a property `computed` you will have to use decorator - `Computed` which will take the list of props to depend on.

 A simple example of computed property is evaluating full name from first name and last name.